DaveCaulfield/hangman/README.md

   - When a correct letter is guessed the letter is displayed in the list of blank underscores.
   - A message is also returned advising that the Letter is in the word
   - When an incorrect letter is guessed the ascii art image to starts to be drawn.
-  - The number of lives displayed is updtaed with the remaining lives left.
+  - The number of lives displayed is updated with the remaining lives left.
   - A message is also returned in orange warning text advising that the Letter is not in the word.

  ![game play](docs/readme-images/game-on1.png)